skokielibrary/spl-content/_content/annabelle/services--accessibility-special-needs.markdown

 published: true
 ---

 We strive to make the library a welcoming place for people of all abilities.
-Our building is ADA-compliant; some of our many free services and devices for persons with disabilities are listed below.
+Our building is ADA-compliant; some of our many free services for persons with disabilities are listed below.
 For more information, contact Dawn Wlezien at 847-324-3185 or dwlezien@skokielibrary.info.

 ##Assistive Devices and Technology
 - Wheelchair and scooters